-With the 2013 NHL Entry Draft passing its sixth anniversary this offseason, it’s a milestone year to look back at the top picks to see how their careers are progressing.
-This draft proved to be a transformative one for many teams, with franchise-defining players selected throughout the top 10 picks.
+With the 2013 NHL Entry Draft passing its sixth anniversary during the 2019 offseason, let’s look back at the top picks to see how their careers are progressing.
+So, have the top-10 picks managed to live up to expectations, or have they struggled to establish themselves in the NHL?

 Note: The 2013 Draft took place at the Prudential Center in Newark, New Jersey and occurred entirely on June 30 due to the lockout-shortened season.

 Heading into the draft, there was great debate over which player the Colorado Avalanche should take with their first-overall pick.
 With three high talent forwards and a potential franchise defenseman available, there seemed to be no wrong choice on the board.
 Ultimately, the Avalanche selected Nathan MacKinnon, and have been reaping the rewards of his success ever since.

 During his rookie season in 2013-14, MacKinnon helped lead the Avalanche to a division championship en route to winning the Calder Memorial Trophy.
 After suffering through an injury-filled 2014-15 season, he returned to form with a bad Avalanche team, scoring more than 50 points in two straight seasons.
 Then, he had a second breakout year in 2017-18, posting 97 points while carrying his team back to the playoffs and receiving a nomination for the Hart Memorial Trophy.